Zeke-OS/zeke/doc/new/proc.md

 ---------------------

-The process and thread management in Zeke is based on an idea that a process is a container for threads owned by the process and it manages the memory space and resources used by its threads.
+The process and thread management in Zeke is based on an idea that a process is a container for threads owned by the process and the process manages the memory space and resources used by its threads.
 Naturally this means that a process must always own at least one thread, that is the main thread and all other threads are children of the main thread.
 While a process is an unit or a context of resource allocation, a thread is an object describing the execution state, in other words a unit of execution, of an user space application.
 Any process not having a main thread is immediately removed from the system because there is nothing to execute.

 Since a process is a container containing the main thread, and other threads, there is no global execution state for a process, like in some